-Our next point in this affiliate marketing how-to guide is to treat your affiliate site like a big brand.
+Our next point in this affiliate marketing for bloggers how-to guide is to treat your blog like a big brand.
 Big brands don’t only use relevant keywords, they also use their brand name when optimizing for search.
 This sets them apart from the crowd.

 Be sure to create a unique online presence for your brand.
 Your site will rank better for the niche keywords you are using once more people begin to Google your brand name, and they give you a leg up over competitors who used exact-match keywords in their website name, like “best-travel-supplements.com” (which Google doesn’t treat as kindly as it does branded URLs).

 Look for reputable high-quality websites within your niche and leave an insightful comment or ask to write a guest post.

 This will help send traffic to your site so it ranks in search engines.
 You can also submit a press release to various press release directories which will often provide you with a dofollow backlink.

 Ignore cheap, automated links; search engines like Google and Bing are good at ignoring such and if you do get caught, you may just get penalized.
 Always work on building good quality links and avoid cheap, spammy links.